isabella232/kendo-react-animation/docs/customize-animation.md

 ### Leaving Animation

-To configure the leaving animation, define the CSS classes with the syntax demonstrated below.
+To configure the leaving animation, define the CSS classes with the syntax as demonstrated below.

 ```
   .{transition name}-leave {